MUSEUM – COLLECTION

 Artifacts from units that served under administrative command of the Service Battalion (e.g. Intelligence section, Medical Company, Military Police Platoon) are also displayed.

-The CSS Museum is open year-round on Tuesday afternoons from 1:00 to 4:00 p.m. and from 7:00 to 9:00 pm Tuesday evenings from September to early June for visitors.
+The CSS Museum is open year-round on Tuesday afternoons from 1:00 to 4:00 p.m. and from 7:00 to 9:00 pm Tuesday evenings by appointment from September to early June for visitors.